scrtlabs/SecretNetwork/docs/encryption-specs.md

   - Messages can also instruct to send funds from the contract's wallet
   - There's a data section which is free form bytes to be inerperted by the client (or dApp)
   - And there's also an error section
-- Therefore the output must be part-encrypted, so we need to use a new `iv` for each part.
+- Therefore the output must be partialy-encrypted.
-- We'll use HKDF-SHA256 in combination with the `input_iv` and an `iv_counter` to derive a new `iv` for each part.
 - An example output for an execution:
   ```js
   {